 “What I’m really talking about is making the most of your time however you spend it—of making each and every moment really count,” says Gordon.
 “Understanding your rhythms and planning and committing to the seasons of your life may not help you achieve perfect work/life balance.
 But you will create a life that is more passionate, more productive, and happier in every way.”

-Jon Gordon is a consultant, keynote speaker, and the international bestselling author of The Seed, Soup, The Energy Bus, The No Complaining Rule, Training Camp, and The Shark and the Goldfish, all from Wiley.
+About the Author: Jon Gordon is a consultant, keynote speaker, and the international bestselling author of The Seed, Soup, The Energy Bus, The No Complaining Rule, Training Camp, and The Shark and the Goldfish, all from Wiley.
 He and his books have been featured on CNN and on NBC’s Today show, as well as in Forbes, Fast Company, O, The Oprah Magazine, the Wall Street Journal, and the New York Times.
 Jon’s principles have been put to the test by NFL football teams and Fortune 500 companies alike.
 He has worked with such clients as the Atlanta Falcons, the PGA Tour, Northwestern Mutual, JPMorgan Chase, and Publix Supermarkets.
 A graduate of Cornell University, he holds a master’s degree in teaching and works with numerous businesses, professional sports teams, schools, universities, and nonprofit organizations.